Xe/site/blog/howto-usermode-linux-2019-07-07.markdown

 extract an image with `docker export` and then set the root filesystem location in the guest kernel to that location.
 Then run the command that the Dockerfile expects via a shell script.

+Special thanks to rkeene of #lobsters on Freenode.
+Without his help with attempting to debug slirp, I wouldn't have gotten this far.
+I have no idea how his Slackware system works fine with slirp but my Ubuntu and Alpine systems don't, and why the binary he gave me also didn't work; but I got something working and that's good enough for me.